Ihor912/rails-web-for-christ-portal/README.md

 # Rails web portal for sharing the Good News.

-To Run tha Application you need:

-Install and configure PostgreSQL on your machine.
+## Steps to run application:

 ###### Database setup:
+- First of all install and configure PostgreSQL on your machine.

 - In Terminal:
 ```
 bundle install;